kentomas/kentomas.github.io/docs/Getting Started Guides/Deploy ASP.NET Core with Angular App with Github Actions.md

 Environments production, staging, test, and development.

-### 11. Create the Github Workflow.
+### 11. Create the Github Workflow

-1. Steps:
+**Steps:**

 1. On the website Github, within the repo DocNumberManager, click on "Actions".
 2. Click on "New workflow".
 3. Deployment > Deploy a .NET Core app to an Azure Web App > Configure (button)
     1. This will open a new file created in the branch 'main'.
         1. DocNumberManager/.github/workflows/azure-webapps-dotnet-core.yml
 4. Fill in the following fields:
     1. env
         1. AZURE_WEBAPP_NAME: DocNumberManager-kentomas
         2. DOTNET_VERSION: 7
         3. This is from the Visual Studio Project Properties.
 5. Remove the environment field since we did not create an Github environment. ([Read more](https://docs.github.com/en/actions/deployment/deploying-to-your-cloud-provider/deploying-to-azure/deploying-net-to-azure-app-service#creating-the-workflow))
     1. jobs > deploy > environment.
         1. Delete all the sub structures of this variable.
 6. Click "Start commit" button.
 7. A new file is now created on the `main` branch.

-NOTE:
+**NOTE:**

 1. This workflow will be launched after this file is created and committed into `main`.
 2. This workflow will fail because our `main` branch does not contain our web app yet.

-### 12. Merge `main` branch with `develop` branch.
+### 12. Merge `main` branch with `develop` branch

-1. This will copy the newly created workflow file into the `develop` branch.
+This will copy the newly created workflow file into the `develop` branch.

-2. Steps:
+**Steps:**

 1. Go into SourceTree.
 2. Change branch to `main`.
 3. Pull.
 4. Change branch to `develop`.
 5. Merge `main` into `develop`.

-3. Confirm the web app still works locally after the merge.
+6. Confirm the web app still works locally after the merge.
     1. Open the VS Solution.
     2. Debug app.

 ### 13. Create Pull Request

 1. In Github, create a Pull-Request to merge `develop` branch into `main` branch.
     1. Click on `Pull requests`.
     2. Click "Compare & pull request".
-    3. Confirm the Pull request states: "... wants to merge 'x' commits into `main` from `develop`.
+    3. Confirm the Pull request states: "... wants to merge 'x' commits into `main` from `develop`".
     4. Fill in details:
         1. Name: "Initial deployment"
         2. Description: "Initial deployment of default ASP.NET Core with Angular website."
     5. Click "Create pull request".

 ### 14. Complete Pull Request.

 1. Review code changes.
 2. Click "Merge pull request".
 3. Click "Confirm merge" button.

 ### 15. Confirm deployment